Spatiotemporal k-means: Spatiotemporal -means

 \subsection{Phase 1: Loose, Temporary Associations}

-The first phase of our method captures the loose, temporary associations between data points, which tell us at every time step which points are interacting with one another.
-The outputs of Phase 1 are the location histories of the dynamic cluster centers and a cluster assignment for each point at every iteration, with points having the flexibility to change clusters between time steps.
-In order to find these short-term associations, we propose a temporal extension of the $k$-means objective function.
-We focus on $k$-means, because of $k$-means simplicity, speed, and scalablity.
+The first phase of our method captures loose associations, with points having the flexibility to change clusters.
+We propose a temporal extension of the $k$-means objective function.
+We focus on $k$-means, because of its simplicity, speed, and scalablity.
 Also, unlike density-based methods, $k$-means explicitly identifies cluster centers, giving us the ability to directly track the movement of our $k$ clusters.
-Our proposed objective is shown in \eqref{eqn:st-kmeans}.
+The objective is shown in \eqref{eqn:st-kmeans}.